What Are Megapixels and How They Affect Photo Quality

 1. Master Lighting

 Light is the most important element in photography.
 Learn to identify and use different types of light: natural window light, golden hour, diffused light on cloudy days.
-Even a basic smartphone can produce amazing photos with good lighting.

 2. Use Manual Mode